ucdavisdatalab/Spatial_SQL/README.md

 You already use a database if you've done GIS.
 A shapefile is essentially just a fancy a table.

 ## What is a Spatial Database?
 A spatial database is just a normal database with a column that holds the geometry information.
 The geometry/geography information is sored as a Binary Large Object (BLOB).
+The geometry information allows us to relate the tables to each other based on their location and also to perform spatial analysis on our data.

 ## What is Spatial SQL?
 SQL stands for "structured query language" and it's a language that allows you to ask questions of a database.
 Spatial SQL is regular SQL but with some additional functions that perform spatial analysis.